acc-dataset/acc-dataset.github.io/datasets.md

 title: Datasets
 ---
 <strong>Two-vehicle ACC driving, Tennessee 2019</strong>
-- Description: The data is collected from a 2019 model year ACC vehicle driven in a highway environment.
-Velocity, space gap, and relative velocity data are recorded directly from the factory-installed radar unit via the follower vehicle's CAN bus.
+- The data is collected from a 2019 model year ACC vehicle driven on a stretch of Interstate-65 for 15 min.
+The data is collected directly from the factory-installed radar unit via the follower vehicle's CAN bus, and contains velocity, space gap to the lead vehicle, relative velocities and accelerations.
+The data is preprocessed with an even sampling rate of 10Hz.
+- The detailed descriptions of data files are as follows:
+1. Processed_CAN_Data_CMDa.csv
+* some items

+The key reference paper for the dataset is:
-- Publication: Y. Wang, G. Gunter, M. Nice and D. Work.
+- Y. Wang, G. Gunter, M. Nice and D. Work.
 Estimating adaptive cruise control model parameters from on-board radar units, 2019. <a href="https://arxiv.org/abs/1911.06454">Preprint</a>
 - <a href="https://vanderbilt.box.com/s/76m0vmlpzoj2059p047yt0jkx3mtyxdp">Download</a>

 <strong>Two-vehicle ACC driving, Tennessee 2018</strong>